 The lessened but still-dominant ascendency of the generalist 'policy profession' within Whitehall feeds into and encourages an 'amateurish' pattern of policy-making.
 It overvalues short-run administrative and organisational changes as keys for increasing public policy effectiveness.
-This undervalues the importance of long-run and substantive changes, which rely on managers many other liberal democratic countries thanks to having greater professional expertise specific to each policy area (and requiring more advanced higher education than most UK policy profession staff actually have).
+This undervalues the importance of long-run and substantive changes, which rely on managers having greater professional expertise specific to each policy area (and requiring more advanced higher education than most UK policy profession staff actually have).

 There is no statutory protection of civil servant independence.
 The 'Armstrong Doctrine' holds that 'the civil service has no constitutional personality separate from that of the government of the day'.
 So, UK senior civil servants have only a weak capacity to 'speak truth to power'.
 They especially have not been able to curtail ministerial hyper-activism (for example, changes made solely for the sake of demonstrating a new minister's control), pointless party political policy churn, and legislation that was little used after its passage into law.

-The NPM organisational culture means that senior UK civil service officials may be party-politically neutral, but show a chronic bias towards 'new public management' (NPM) continuously or regularly undertaking reforms and approaches.
-NPM greatly over-values the importance of 'managerialism', 'leaderism' (exaggerated faith in strong leadership) and public/private ownership for substantive service development.
+The NPM organisational culture means that senior UK civil service officials may be party-politically neutral, but show a chronic bias towards 'new public management' (NPM) approaches.
+NPM greatly overvalues the importance of 'managerialism', 'leaderism' (exaggerated faith in strong leadership) and public/private ownership for substantive service development.
 It greatly under-values the salience of digital change, evidence-based policy-making, workforce expertise commitment, and the incremental improvement of services in continuously growing productivity.

-The same over-orientation towards managerial reorganisations and strong leadership has been spread strongly into policing. local government and the NHS by Whitehall interventions.
+Current strengths Current weaknesses Whitehall has a strong tradition of contingency planning and rallying around in resilient ways in crises, plus an ability to see issues through despite resources being scarce.
+The same over-orientation towards managerial reorganisations and strong leadership has been spread strongly into policing, local government and the NHS by Whitehall interventions.
+Corruption and fraud in the civil service is rare and through central government vigilance this norm has been extended into devolved governments and other subnational agencies.
 The 'revolving door' denotes a set-up where senior mandarins can retire or leave their posts, but then move into private consultancy jobs or posts in public service contractor firms.
 Critics argue that it also creates a pro-outsourcing NPM bias.
 Rules supposedly safeguarding the public interest by limiting moves to beneficial jobs are only weakly enforced, as a 2017 NAO report noted.
 The increased financial involvement of private sector firms in delivering critical public services (via privatisation, the private finance initiative and public-private partnerships) has sometimes worked.
 But at other times it has weakened the stability of public service, importing new sources of financial instability and risk (as with the Carillion bankruptcy, see above) and poor productivity change (see below).

-Current strengths

-Current weaknesses

 There have been some notable and recurrent lapses in the equal treatment of some black and ethnic minority citizens, women and people with physical or mental disabilities within the police, prisons service, NHS and local government, with a succession of adverse scandals.
-The Windrush saga exposed a systematic race-biased Whitehall policy stance enforced over many years (see below).
+The Windrush saga exposed a systematic racebiased Whitehall policy stance enforced over many years (see below).

-Citizen redress processes have always been weak in conventional public services (see below).
+Current strengths Current weaknesses Citizen redress processes have always been weak in conventional public services (see below).
 They have been made far more complex and often impenetrable by the contracting and commissioning by private sector firms in services areas, and by NGOs in many welfare state and social services.
 Legal and administrative provision for complaints and redress in these areas lags many years behind organisational best practice.
 A few corruption blackspots remain, especially in areas like overseas sales of defence equipment, and private contractors taking over government-run services on a payment-by-results basis.